Evidence-based

 Prednisone for Migraine Headaches – 7 Questions & Answers You Need to Know

-A steroid taper is commonly prescribed by neurologists in certain circumstances to break a prolonged migraine cycle.
+A steroid taper is commonly prescribed by neurologists in certain circumstances to break a stubborn, prolonged migraine cycle.
 Are you wondering if a course of prednisone for migraine is something you should ask your doctor about?

 By the end of this article you will understand the 2 main reasons neurologists prescribe steroids for migraine headaches.
 You will also learn the answers to the most commonly asked questions about this tool for breaking a difficult migraine cycle.